 Pick His Brain!

-I'd like to introduce one of our members, Kumar, for our next 'Pick His Brain' session and I want to thank him for the participation.
+I'd like to introduce one of our members, Zach, for our next 'Pick His Brain' session, and I want to thank him for his participation.

-If you have any questions about technical SEO, please feel free to pick his brain.
+If you have any questions on his system or Search Engine Optimization (SEO), please feel free to pick his brain.